Saw Gerrera: Star Wars: The Bad Batch

 Saw appears in The Clone Wars spin-off Star Wars: The Bad Batchs premiere episode, with Andrew Kishino returning to voice the character.
 He is shown leading a band of Onderon refugees from the Empire when the Bad Batch is dispatched to eliminate them as "insurgents" by Admiral Tarkin to test their loyalties.
-After realizing the truth behind this mission, the Bad Batch let Gerrera and his people leave peacefully.
-He reappears in the Season 2 episode "The Summit", with a plan to blow up the highly secure meeting place of Tarkin and his cronies.
+After realizing the truth behind the mission, the Bad Batch let Gerrera and his people leave peacefully.
+Saw reappears in the second-season episode "The Summit", with a plan to blow up the highly secure meeting place of Tarkin and his cronies.
 The plan goes awry and ultimately results in the death of Bad Batch member Tech.